spinnaker/spinnaker.github.io/setup/install/index.md

 redirect_from: /docs/installation-tools
 ---

-This section has the steps for installing and configuring Spinnaker.

-Using this procedure, the Spinnaker you install is suitable for use in production.
-It's more configurable and available than a [Quickstart](/setup/quickstart/) installation (though that's a good choice if you just want to evaluate Spinnaker without much work).
+This section describes how to install and set up Spinnaker so that it can be configured for use in production.
+If you just want to evaluate Spinnaker without much work, one of the options in [Quickstart](/setup/quickstart/) might be a better choice.

 ## The process